 That’s exactly why the start of the new year is the perfect time for you to ramp up your sales efforts!
 Do take advantage of the time to refresh your store, but don’t disappear from the minds of your prospects and customers.
 While other online stores rest, you can stand out with creative campaigns and enticing offers to draw in new business.

 As you start planning your new-year strategy, pay attention to predictions and trends for the next twelve months too.
-For 2021 two key elements to incorporate into your sales and marketing are:
+For this year, two key elements to incorporate into your sales and marketing are:

 - Personalization.
 80% of customers are more likely to buy from brands that offer personalized experiences.
-In fact, personalization is the marketing word of the year according to the Association of National Advertisers.
+In fact, personalization was the marketing word of the year in 2020, according to the Association of National Advertisers.
 Focus on ways to help individual customers find the right product for them more easily, and cater to the buyer’s journey as closely as possible.

 - Automation.
 It’s the key to taking your store to the next level of growth.
 Put your personalization efforts on autopilot to scale your business in the new year.

 If you don’t have one already, consider a Messenger chatbot to inject your ecommerce business with both of these elements.
 Bots can greet users by name, incorporate personalized details from previous chats, and provide customized product recommendations—automatically and at scale.